 Being Released to Full Duty Does Not Mean Your Case is Over

 Being put back on full duty does not bring your workers' compensation case to an end.
-Rather, it means that you may be closer to settling your case and receiving compensation for any permanent impairment or disability.
+Rather, it means you may be closer to settling your case and receiving compensation for any permanent impairment or disability.
 Do not let an insurance adjuster or supervisor mislead you.
 Returning to work without restrictions may put an end to your weekly checks, but it does not mean your case is over.
-If you have questions about any workers' comp benefits provided under South Carolina law, call me today at (803) 790-2800 or you can contact us using the live chat feature below.

 Kenneth Berger